-Each examiner will provide the HDR Administration Centre with a detailed report and summary recommendation for the award of your degree.
+Each examiner will provide a detailed report and summary recommendation for the award of your degree.
 Typical outcomes are:

 If the examiners’ recommendations vary, the University will consider the reports and make a recommendation.
 This is done by an academic committee in consultation with your supervisor.
 We will advise you of the outcome and provide you with copies of the examiners’ reports.

 An examiner can also provide the following recommendations:

 If this occurs, the faculty will consider the reports and provide a recommendation.
 In the case of doctoral examinations, the faculty recommendation and examiners’ reports will then be reviewed by the Higher Degree Research Examination Sub-Committee.
 Additionally, masters by research examinations in the Faculty of Arts and Social Sciences and Faculty of Medicine and Health will be reviewed by this committee.